Tutu4422/Modified-RapSquare/README.md

 # Modified-RapSquare
-The aim was to give the already existing webpage a revamp using bootstrap, incoprate things such as jumbotrons, cards, a registration form and the footer.
-These are just but a few examples of all the bootstrap elements i was able to interact with.
-Moreover, I was able to include some custom CSS as well.
+The aim was to give the already existing webpage a revamp using bootstrap.I incoprated things such as jumbotrons, cards, a registration form and a footer.
+Of course these are just but a few examples of all the bootstrap elements i was able to interact with.
+I was able to include some custom CSS as well.